carpentries/amy/docs/users_guide/index.md

 ![AMY new event attendance](images/amy_new_event_attendance.png)

+* **Additional people to contact**

-* Enter only the email address for the main contact person for this event.
+* Enter only email addresses for the main contact people for this event.
+Enter emails addresses, one at a time.
+These individuals do not need a Person record in AMY.
+They will be included on any automated emails.

 ![AMY new event contact](images/amy_new_event_contact.png)